aesthetic-suite/framework/packages/aesthetic/README.md

 While implementing adapters and writing tests for all their syntax and use cases, I noticed that all adapters shared about 90-95% of the same syntax.
 That remaining percentage could easily be abstracted away by a library, and hence, this unified syntax was created.

-In the end, it was mostly for fun, but can easily be disabled if need be.
+Furthermore, a unified syntax allows providers of third-party components to define their styles with consumers having the choice of their preferred adapter.

 **Why a different at-rule structure?**